cienciadedatos/datos/inst/paper.md

 Chile, an elementary level English course costs around 500 USD/month while the minimum wage is 350 USD/month.
-Rather than placing the burden of learning English on the learner, we, the community leaders and educators can take action to reduce the language barries with social and technological solutions.
+Rather than placing the burden of learning English on the learner, we, the community leaders and educators can take action to reduce the language barriers with social and technological solutions.

 # Implementation